lala-data/TristaPierce-Portfolio/finalpart2.md

  <img src="final wire frame.png" width="1000"/>

 **Design Decisions Along the Way**

 Shorthand: To be honest, using Shorthand for the first time was a blessing and a curse.
 I love the features it has, compared to PowerPoint.
 However, it’s not as customizable as I originally hoped while planning.
-Having one a few section types to pick from and limited knowledge of how to capitalize on them made it frustrating at first.
+Having only few section types to pick from and limited knowledge of how to capitalize on them made it frustrating at first.
 It’s major highlight is the scrolling ability and the ability to add high quality engaging and transforming graphics.
 I realized right away that I needed a source for images.
 I signed up for a free subscription trial to Shutterstock, which helped a lot!

 Data Visualizations: